Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 3. Type in `clean` to reformat the seats.txt file.

+4. Type in `done` to indicate client session termination

 # To book a seat

-Enter your requests in the format 'SeatID RequestType' (e.g., '1A RESERVE')
+Enter your requests in the format 'clientID SeatID RequestType' (e.g., 'client1 1A RESERVE')

-- clientID SEATID ACTION
+- clientID SEATID REQUESTType
 eg: client1 1A RESERVE
     client1 1B CANCEL